fineshopdesign/cf-wasm/packages/photon/README.md

     // url of image to fetch
     const imageUrl = "https://avatars.githubusercontent.com/u/314135";

-    // fetch image and get the Uint8Array instance const inputBytes = await fetch(imageUrl)
+    // fetch image and get the bytes const inputBytes = await fetch(imageUrl)
       .then((res) => res.arrayBuffer())
       .then((buffer) => new Uint8Array(buffer));